Each school is given an amount of money to spend above their allocated budget, called Pupil Premium.

 We are required to produce a report every year saying how we are spending the money and what impact it has had, this is called the Pupil Premium Strategy report.
 Our ultimate aim is to 'close the gap' between the least and most advantaged children as well as making sure that self-esteem and well-being remain high.

-If you would like to find out more please speak with either Mr Whitfield or Mrs Fish who is our Closing the Gap Champion.
+If you would like to find out more please speak with Mrs. Chumnansin, our Headteacher, who is our Closing the Gap Champion.

 Woodingdean Primary School is committed to diminishing the difference between the attainment of socially disadvantaged pupils and their peers and the PPG funding forms a vital part of achieving this.